 The wilderness feel of the park is due in no small measure to its almost unbroken cover of trees, and the size, variety and, in the fall, color will astound you.
 Water is everywhere; creeks, streams, prongs, waterfalls, cascades, and we’ll cross a number, sometimes on bridges, sometimes on foot logs, and sometime on nothing other than the soles of our boots.
 These are just a few of the elements that make the Smokies special.

-We offer two 6-day hiking trips for 2013, timed to capture both the spring bloom in late-April and fall color change in mid-October.
+We offer two 6-day hiking trips for 2014, timed to capture both the spring bloom in late-April and fall color change in October.

 A bald, in Great Smokies parlance, refers to a ridgetop clearing and we’re climbing the Gregory Ridge Trail to one of the park’s most famous – Gregory Bald – on Day 3.
 The flame azaleas in the spring and the fall colors above Cades Cove provide some of the best high-level views in the park (10.0 miles).
 But the views only get better on Day 4 as we hike along the best known trail in the park – the Appalachian Trail – to Charlies Bunion, a knobby rock outcropping high above the surrounding parts of the park (8.8 miles).

 Following our exploration of the Appalachian Trail, we’ll shuttle south through the park into North Carolina to Bryson City, where we’ll spend the first of two overnights.
 Day 5, we’ll return to the park and hike a loop trail that passes waterfalls, winds along a ridgetop and then follows picturesque Deep Creek through a shaded gorge (13.7 miles).
 On Day 6, on our way back to Knoxville, we will explore the old community of Elkmont, where the Park Service is restoring some of the old vacation cabins that date back to the 1930’s when well-to-do East Tennessee families used to spend their summers in the old-growth forest by the side of the creek (4.8 miles).